magomimmo/modern-cljs/doc/tutorial-20.md

 ### Ligh the fire

-Let's see if the `enfocus` lib is still able to compile as expected.
+Let's see if the `Enfocus` lib is still able to compile as expected.

 ```bash
 cd ~/dev/enfocus/project